GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 intervals (like geological time periods in the example below).
-To accomplish that, one should add a semi-colon and the label name at the end of a line in the CPT and add the **-L** option to the :doc:`psscale` command that draws the color legend.
+To accomplish that, one should add a semi-colon and the label name at the end of a line in the CPT and add the **-L** option to the :doc:`colorbar` command that draws the color legend.
 This option also makes all intervals in the legend of equal length, even it the numerical values are not equally spaced.